Rudolph II, Count Palatine of Tübingen: Life

 Rudolph II stood at the head of a delegation of eight Swabian counts, among them Albert IV of Habsburg, Frederick IV of Zollern and a Count of Eberstein, at the Imperial Diet in Worms on 29 April 1231.
 On 22 November 1231, Rudolph II and his brother William met Counts Albert of Rottenburg, Ulrich of Hefenstein and Eberhard of Walpurg at Henry VII's castle in Ulm.
 On 31 December 1231, Rudolph witnessed a deed benefiting Neresheim Abbey in Wimpfen, together with Duke Conrad I of Teck and Margrave Hermann V of Baden.
 The last time Rudolph II witnessed a deed of Henry VII was on 4 June 1233 in Esslingen, again with his brother William.

 In 1235, Pope Gregory IX called on the princes of the empire to organize a new crusade into the Holy Land, to render assistance to the beleaguered church there.
 Rudolph II is the only Swabian nobleman named in this call to arms; whether he actually went to the Holy Land is unknown.
 The fact that he is not mentioned in any deed between 1235 and 1243 suggests that he may have been absent for an extended period.
 In particular, no mention is made of his position in the struggle between King Conrad IV of Germany and anti-King Henry Raspe IV, which is remarkable, since this struggle took place mainly in Swabia.
 However, a deed in favour of Bebenhausen Abbey which the papal legate made at Rudolph II's request in the army camp outside Ulm on 28 January 1247, suggests that he supported Henry Raspe.

 Family

 The name of Rudolph II's wife has not been preserved.
-She was a daughter of a Margrave Henry from the House of Ronsberg and Udilhild of Gammertingen.
+She was a daughter of Margrave Henry from the House of Ronsberg and Udilhild of Gammertingen.
 They had the following children: